Love Bug (George Jones song): Recording and composition

 "Love Bug" was written by Wayne Kemp and Curtis Wayne.
 Lyrically, the song celebrates the giddiness of new love that's "got the whole world shook up."
 Musically, the original Jones version is an unmistakable nod to the Bakersfield sound, from the treble on the guitars to George's elongated delivery at the start, "Oh...that...little bitty teeny weeny thing they call the love bug," which is reminiscent of Owens hits like "Love's Gonna Live Here" and "I've Got a Tiger By the Tail".
 Several alternate takes of the song can be heard on the Jones box set Walk Through This World with Me: The Complete Musicor Recordings 1965-1971, including a version with an overdriven electric guitar solo and harmonica that makes it sound more like a Rolling Stones record of the time than either Nashville or Bakersfield.
 Jones later recorded the song as a duet with Vince Gill on the 1994 album The Bradley Barn Sessions.

 Jack Jones version

 American singer Jack Jones released a pop version of the song as a single in 1965.
 It reached No. 5 on the Billboard Easy Listening chart, and No. 73 on the magazine's Hot 100 chart.
 It also reached No. 56 in Cashbox and No. 6 on the Canadian Easy Listening charts.
-The track was included in his For the "In" Crowd, with the front cover highlighting that the single was included in it.
+The track was included in his For the "In" Crowd album, with the front cover highlighting that the single was included in it.